pagkly/Zed/Investopedia3/Fiduciary.md

 ## The Short-Lived Fiduciary Rule

-While the term "suitability" was the standard for transactional accounts or brokerage accounts, the [Department of Labor Fiduciary Rule](https://www.investopedia.com/updates/dol-fiduciary-rule/), proposed to toughen things up for brokers.
+While the term "suitability" was the standard for transactional accounts or brokerage accounts, the [[Department of Labor Fiduciary Rule]](https://www.investopedia.com/updates/dol-fiduciary-rule/), proposed to toughen things up for brokers.
 Anyone with retirement money under management, who made recommendations or solicitations for an IRA or other tax-advantaged retirement accounts, would be considered a fiduciary required to adhere to that standard, rather than to the suitability standard that was otherwise in effect.

 The fiduciary rule has had a long and yet unclear implementation.
 Originally proposed in 2010, it was scheduled to go into effect between April 10, 2017, and Jan.
 1, 2018.
 After President Trump took office it was postponed to June 9, 2017, including a transition period for certain exemptions extending through Jan.
 1, 2018.

 Subsequently, the implementation of all elements of the rule was pushed back to July 1, 2019.
-Before that could happen, the rule was vacated following a June 2018 [decision](https://www.investopedia.com/news/dols-fiduciary-rule-officially-shelved-0/) by the Fifth U.S. Circuit Court.
+Before that could happen, the rule was vacated following a June 2018 [[decision]](https://www.investopedia.com/news/dols-fiduciary-rule-officially-shelved-0/) by the Fifth U.S. Circuit Court.

 In June 2020, a new proposal, Proposal 3.0, was released by the Department of Labor, which "reinstated the investment advice fiduciary definition in effect since 1975 accompanied by new interpretations that extended its reach in the rollover setting, and proposed a new exemption for conflicted investment advice and principal transactions."1